 Vesak Day is an important celebration for Buddhists as it commemorates the birth, enlightenment and death of the Buddha.
 Visit the Buddha Tooth Relic Temple and Museum and watch devotees bring offerings to the feet of their spiritual teachers.
 Take the time to do a good deed too, since Buddhists believe that doing so today will spread good karma.

 Hari Raya Haji (which means “great day of the haj” in Malay), also known as Eid al-Adha, is an important Muslim festival where followers reflect on the story of God commanding Ibrahim to sacrifice his son, Ismail.
-Thankfully no small children came to harm as God intervened by allowing Ibrahim to sacrifice a sheep instead.
-Today the sacrificial ritual, known as Korban, is an important part of the festival, and represents Prophet Ibrahim’s faith and trust in God.
-Mosques around Singapore take part in the ritual where sheep or goats will be sacrificed during this year’s Korban.
-Vegetarians should probably look away when the festival happens on 20-21 August this year.
+Thankfully, no small children came to harm as God intervened by allowing Ibrahim to sacrifice a sheep instead.
+Today, the sacrificial ritual, known as “Korban”, is an important part of the festival and represents Prophet Ibrahim’s faith and trust in God.
+Mosques around Singapore take part in the ritual where sheep or goats will be sacrificed during the Korban.

-Taoist Chinese believe that in August, the “Gates of Hell” are opened and the souls of the dead are free to roam the earth.
-Hence, incense sticks and joss paper are burnt as a form of prayer, while live performances in big tents (known as ‘getai’) entertain crowds with puppetry, opera and song-and-dance numbers.
+Taoists believe that in August, the “Gates of Hell” are opened, and the souls of the dead are free to roam the earth.
+It’s a little like Halloween, except all the ‘candy’ are for the ghosts.
+Incense sticks and joss paper are also burnt as a form of prayer, while live performances on big stages (known as “getai” entertain crowds with puppetry, opera and song-and-dance numbers.
 Head to Chinatown, Redhill and Geylang to take a peek at the festivities and be mindful of all the ways to keep the ghosts at bay.

-This is one day all kids (and the kid in you) will love.
-Known as the Lantern or Mooncake Festival, children tote paper lanterns in cute shapes and sizes once the sun goes down, and feast on a whole heap of mooncakes.
-Whether you’re a mooncake purist preferring traditional lotus paste pastries, or a more partial to an ice cream mooncake with exotic flavours like durian, this is definitely the time of the year to ditch the diets!
+This is one day all kids (and the inner kid in you) will love.
+Known as the Lantern or Mooncake Festival, children tote paper lanterns in cute shapes and sizes once the sun goes down and feast on a whole heap of mooncakes.
+Whether you’re a mooncake purist preferring traditional lotus paste pastries, or a more partial to an ice-cream mooncake with exotic flavours like durian, this is definitely the time of the year to ditch the diets!

-Also known as Diwali, he Festival of Lights is celebrated by Hindus all around the world.
+Also known as Diwali, the Festival of Lights is celebrated by Hindus all around the world, including in Singapore.
 Get henna art painted on your hands and soak up the festive atmosphere in Little India, which is bustling with bazaars full of beautiful saris and delicate costume jewellery.
 Don’t miss out on the street parade and countdown concert.

-In a nutshell, Christmas is celebrated by Christians around the globe to honour the birth of Jesus Christ, who is believed by many to be the Son of God.
-Maternity packages and whatnot were not quite up to the same standard as those we are blessed with today, and poor Jesus’ mum, Mary, was blue lighted not in an ambulance to a birthing centre, but on a donkey to Bethlehem where she gave birth in a stable.
-Still, it was made lovely and festive with the help of a very bright star, a whole choral of angels and some pretty snazzy gifts from strangers arriving from the East on camels.
+In a nutshell, Christmas is celebrated by Christians around the globe to honour the birth of Jesus Christ, who is believed by many to be the son of God.
+As you know, maternity packages and whatnot were not quite up to the same standard as those we are blessed with today.
+Poor Jesus’ mum, Mary, was blue-lighted not in an ambulance to a birthing centre but on a donkey to Bethlehem, where she gave birth in a stable.
+Still, it was made lovely and festive with the help of a very bright star, a whole chorus of angels, and some pretty snazzy gifts from strangers arriving from the East on camels.